Old North Church (Sierra Madre, California): History

-Mrs. Annetta M. Carter (Feb, 10, 1846-Sept.
-24, 1937), wife of Nathaniel Coburn Carter (Jan.
-24, 1840 - Sept.
-2, 1904), was key founder of Sierra Madre Congregational Church.
-Nathaniel and Annetta married in Feb. of 1864 and had 5 children: Florence, (now Mrs. William H. Mead); Arthur N. (b1868), Julia F., Anita E. (the first child born in the Sierra Madre, (b1883, m1910 to Holt R Gregory) and Phillip C (b1885).
+Mrs. Annetta M. Carter, wife of Nathaniel Coburn Carter, was key founder of Sierra Madre Congregational Church.
+Nathaniel and Annetta married in Feb. of 1864 and had five children.
 Annetta M. Pierce (Carter) and Nathaniel both were natives of Lowell, Massachusetts, Nathaniel came to California for his health in 1871.
 In February 1881, Nathaniel Carter purchased the original 1103 acres that comprised the new city of Sierra Madre.
-The land was acquired in three purchases: 845 acres of Rancho Santa Anita from Lucky Baldwin, 108 acres from the Southern Pacific Railroad Company and 150 acres from John Richardson (1811-Aug.
-9, 1884).
+The land was acquired in three purchases: 845 acres of Rancho Santa Anita from Lucky Baldwin, 108 acres from the Southern Pacific Railroad Company and 150 acres from John Richardson.
 With no church in the new small town Annetta Carter helped form the worship group in 1882 that became Sierra Madre Congregational Church.
 The ONC bell was made and installed in 1893, and has the quote on it "Let him who hears come."
 The bell was made by Meneely Bell Foundry, Troy, NY.
 The bell was presented to the Church by Mr. A. S. Bixby, from Bixby Knolls, Long Beach.
 The bell was used for Sunday services and funerals, but also had a civic duty, to alert the all-volunteer Fire Department.

 The original 1904 Pastor's parsonage house was on the north side of Central Avenue (about 127 W. Sierra Madre Boulevard), but as the city grew the house was now on a busy street, so in 1923 the parsonage was moved to Hermosa, just south of the main Church building.

 Just to the west of the Old North Church are two other historic buildings: a 1919 Old Mortuary (was Ripple Mortuary, now called the New Life Center) and the 1915 Caretaker American Craftsman home (now called the Hospitality House).
 Both structures were purchased by the Church in 1986.

 The 1928 sanctuary has stained glass windows that were given as memorials.
 The north side of the sanctuary has four Apostles windows and on the south side are the four Prophets windows.
-The sanctuary east and west walls have two large windows, the east an the Angel window with the verse "Glory to God in the Highest." and the circular west window is "Christ the Teacher," that was given by the Women's Society and dedicated all the children of Sierra Madre.
+The sanctuary east and west walls have two large windows, the east and the Angel window with the verse "Glory to God in the Highest." and the circular west window is "Christ the Teacher," that was given by the Women's Society and dedicated all the children of Sierra Madre.
 The lower south widows were a gift from Dick and Dotty Anderson in 2008.
 Memorial chimes were installed in 1944 into the tower, these played on the hour.